-As the weather warms up, we tend to find ourselves drinking more water which– in addition to staying active and eating plenty of fiber-rich plant foods – is key to healthy digestion.
+As the weather warms up, we tend to find ourselves drinking more mineral water which– in addition to staying active and eating plenty of fiber-rich plant foods – is key to healthy digestion.
+We’d want to have a functioning air conditioning system to keep ourselves cool in the summer.
 But we still may not be drinking enough.
 By the time your thirst mechanism kicks in, you’re already fairly dehydrated, so it’s important to stay on top of your fluid intake during the day.
 It’s also critical to make sure infants and small children get enough fluids as well, since it’s been estimated that half of the nation’s children are under-hydrated.

 We all know we should drink water, but we don’t always set ourselves up for success.
 Registered dietitian, Susan Bowerman, shares five ways to prioritize your hydration:

 - Start your day with a beverage.
 Set out some water next to your bed at night and drink it as soon as you wake up – you’ll create a good habit that can last a lifetime.

 - Hydrate throughout your workouts.
 Regular exercise also supports digestive health in a couple of ways.
 As your muscles contract and your breath deepens during activity, the natural contractions of your intestinal muscles are stimulated, too, which helps to move food through your system.
 Ensure you’re properly hydrating before, during and after trainings to help support the process.